marcosvdotcom/cb_sandbox/pages/crabtree.md

 **“His contributions to archaeology are among the most significant in the twentieth century,”** said Dr. Barbara Purdy, an early field school attendee and professor emerita of the Department of Anthropology at the University of Florida.

-**His impact on the profession (of archaeology) was Herculean,”** remarked Dr. William Andrefsky Jr., chair emeritus of the WSU Department of Anthropology and Graduate School dean.
+**"His impact on the profession (of archaeology) was Herculean,”** remarked Dr. William Andrefsky Jr., chair emeritus of the WSU Department of Anthropology and Graduate School dean.

 Lee Sappington, **University of Idaho** emeritus professor of Anthropology in the Dept. of Culture, Society and Justice explained that Crabtree’s students and in turn their students spread his ideas and tool analysis techniques, worldwide.